gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 M called me a little later,
 after he had done his own research.
-He is deeply religious —
+He is deeply religious.
-faith is the center of his life.
+Faith is the center of his life.
-But that day he was angry.
+But that day he was angry (very unusual of him.)

 *I'm angry at God, Filiz.
 He hasn't given you things
-other people take for granted — and now this on top of everything?
+other people take for granted, and now this on top of everything?
 He shouldn't do this.*
 His voice broke a little.

-**I have had a great life — hard, yes, but genuinely, fully great.
+**I have had a great life.
+Hard, yes, but genuinely, fully great.
 If today were my last day, I would have no remorse.
-My close friends know this about me!
+My close friends know this about me!**
-I don't just exist.
-I live.**

 I understood why they were reacting this way.
 They know my life.